evangeloug/demKare/README.md

 ## Installation instructions
-To install the prototype, download demKare.apk from the repository and run it on an Android device with a version of 4.1.1 or higher.
+To install this app prototype, download demKare.apk from the repository and run it on an Android device with a version of 4.1.1 or higher.
 It's recommended that your device has a 5'6-inch display or higher.

 ## Code info